• Home

 Below are screening tools that you can use to better understand your relationship with food and eating.
 These tools are used in research and have empirical and often clinical support.

-• The EDE-Q is a self-report questionnaire that measures the frequency of thoughts and behaviors associated with eating disorder pathology and diagnoses over the past 28 days (4 weeks) (Mond et al, 2004).
+• Self-report questionnaire measures frequency of thoughts and behaviors associated with eating disorder pathology and diagnoses over the past month (Mond et al, 2004).

-• The EDE-Q has been deemed appropriate for use with adolescents and adults in primary care settings as a screener for eating disorders.
+• Appropriate for use in adolescents and adults in primary care settings as a screener for eating disorders.

 • The EDE-Q can be found online here and here.